Miss Kansas' Outstanding Teen

 The Miss Kansas' Teen competition is the pageant that selects the representative for the U.S. state of Kansas in the Miss America's Teen pageant.

-Niomi Ndirangu of El Dorado was crowned Miss Kansas' Outstanding Teen on March 27, 2022 at Liberty Middle School in Pratt, Kansas.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022, where she was named the National Fundraiser Winner.
+Bella Andra of Maize was crowned Miss Kansas' Teen on June 7, 2025, at the Pratt Community College in Pratt, Kansas.
+She will compete for the title of Miss America's Teen 2026 in Orlando, Florida in September 2025.

-In January of 2023, the official name of the pageant was changed from Miss Kansas’ Outstanding Teen, to Miss Kansas’ Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Kansas’ Outstanding Teen, to Miss Kansas’ Teen, in accordance with the national pageant.

 Results summary

-The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.
+The year in parentheses indicates year of Miss America's Teen competition the award/placement was garnered.